ruforavishnu/Delta-Deer/readme.md

 1. Figured out the scanline polygon fill algorithm.
 Works for a triangle.
 Now, need to find out whether it works for a polygon with n vertices.
 If it doesnt , need to write code for that.

+Commit#22
+Time spent: 120mins

+1. Changed previous written scripts to a header-file format in the file previousScripts.js
+2. An extra edge seems to have gotten into the edgeList.
+So the fillPolygon method paints some bizzarre lines.
+Need to figure what went wrong and correct it.